I grew up with a Disneyland Dad and lived to tell the tale.

 Stepparenting can feel so lonely and uniquely frustrating.
 You don’t have to go it alone.
 Consider joining our stepmom support group and connect with other stepmoms who understand your struggles.

 If you’re looking for more individualized support on your stepmom journey, stepmom support coaching may be what you’re looking for.
-Schedule a complimentary introduction call to find out if our program is a good fit for you!
+Apply now to find out if our program is a good fit for you!

 P.S.
 It’s things like Disneyland Dad that prove I really had no idea what I was signing up for when I became a stepmom.